Associate Fellows

 Main areas of expertise: National security, grand strategy, role of small states in British strategic policy

-Dr Hillary Briffa is Lecturer in National Security Studies and the Assistant Director of the Centre for Defence Studies at King’s College London, where she read for her Ph.D in War Studies, asking whether small states can have a grand strategy.
+Dr Hillary Briffa is a Senior Lecturer in National Security Studies and the Assistant Director of the Centre for Defence Studies at King’s College London, where she read for her PhD in War Studies, asking whether small states can have a grand strategy.
 In the Department of War Studies, Hillary is the research theme lead for National and International Security in the School of Security Studies.
 She currently teaches National Security Studies, and Political Violence, Counterterrorism and Human Rights at MA level.

 Ben Brittain